 - A 2014 study from the University of Oxford Refugee Studies Centre, Refugee Economies: Rethinking Popular Assumptions critically examines five myths about the economics of hosting refugees using qualitative and quantitative data.

 - The Organisation for Economic Co-operation and Development (OECD) has found that migrants contribute positively to three key areas: labour markets, the public purse and economic growth.
 See Is migration good for the economy?

-- The German Institute for Economic Research (DIW) released a 2015 report called Integrating refugees: A long-term, worthwhile investment on the influx of refugees into Germany.
+- The German Institute for Economic Research (DIW) released a 2015 report called Integrating refugees: A long-term, worthwhile investment.